Rel1cx/eslint-react/packages/eslint-plugin-react/src/rules/no-clone-element.md

 <!-- end auto-generated rule header -->

+## Rule category

+Restriction.

+## What it does

+Prevents the use of `React.cloneElement`.

+## Why is this bad?

-> Using cloneElement is uncommon and can lead to fragile code.
+Using cloneElement is uncommon and can lead to fragile code.
 This also makes it harder to trace the data flow.
 Try the [alternatives](https://react.dev/reference/react/cloneElement#alternatives) instead.

-## Rule Details
+## Examples

 ### ❌ Incorrect